CreativeWolfies/akyanet-research/akyanet.md

 For example, in the chapter on politics, the representative system can be problematic and the idea of the Global Coordinator is maybe wrong, but I don't know, for now, how to fix it.
 So if you have any suggestions or any ideas about how we could create a better system, you can create a pull request, you can direct-message me, you can create an issue on the repository, or you can create a fork of this repository.

+When I write "competition", I mean the competition like competition between markets and companies, not competition of biological evoluation or sportive competition.

 Anyway, I hope this whole document and the future Akyanet website will help making things move.

 ## Resources